ND-CSE-30151/tock/README.md

 The documentation is contained in a series of [IPython] notebooks:

-- Introduction.pynb
+- Introduction.ipynb
-- DFAs.pynb
+- DFAs.ipynb
-- NFAs.pynb
+- NFAs.ipynb
-- PDAs.pynb
+- PDAs.ipynb
-- TMs.pynb
+- TMs.ipynb

 Installation
 ------------